 Immortality is boring, but it’s secure.

-First, be afraid.
+The first step is simple: be afraid.
 It’s not that hard, really.
 Life is a buffet of fears: flying, grey hairs, spiders.
 There are monsters under the bed and in the closet and on Twitter.
 Take your pick.
 In order to be brave, you must first accept that you are not brave.
 No one is, until the moment they are given the choice.

 So let’s talk about that moment.
 That nanosecond before you choose to do the scary thing even though you are scared.
 Do you tell them you love them?
 Ask for that promotion?
 Trust your instincts?
 That seemingly endless instant is called courage.
 And there’s a small difference between bravery and courage.